-A public hearing will be held by the Planning and Zoning Commission to accept input from people who support, oppose or simply have questions about the project.
-After the hearing is closed, the Commission votes to recommend approval, to recommend approval with conditions, recommend disapproval to the Board of Supervisors, or table the request.
+A public hearing will be held by the Planning and Zoning Commission to accept input from people who support, oppose, or simply have questions about the project.
+After the hearing is closed, the Commission votes to recommend approval, recommend approval with conditions, recommend disapproval to the Board of Supervisors, or table the request.
 If it is not tabled by the Commission, then the request goes to the Board of Supervisors, in another public hearing, for a final decision.
 Note: if 20% of property owners, by area and number, object to the rezoning, then the request will need approval by all 3 Board members.
-The rezoning goes into effect 30 days after the Board's decision and the zoning maps are revised accordingly.
+The rezoning goes into effect 30 days after the Board's decision, and the zoning maps are revised accordingly.

 - Application Form/Questionnaire

 - Additional information as needed depending on the nature and scale of the proposed amendment